wangnuannuan/PythonLearn/embarc_cli/README.md

 [embARC] Completed in: (1.96500015259)s
 ```

+<span class="tips">**Tip:** embARC defines different build targets for selected configuration.
+A detailed command-specific help is available by using `make --help`.
+You can specify a target :
+1. `embarc build --target xxx`.
+2. `embarc build [other paramters] xxx`, embARC CLI will choose the last parameter as target.

 #### Export Eclipse IDE file
-If you need to debug your code, you can export your source tree to IDE project file to use the IDE's debugging facilities. embARC CLI supports exporting to Eclipse using GNU or MetaWare.
+If you need to dbug your code, you can export your source tree to IDE project file to use the IDE's debugging facilities. embARC CLI supports exporting to Eclipse using GNU or MetaWare.

 For example:
 ```